This post may contain affiliate links. Please read my disclosure.

 What are Marrow Bones?

-Place raw marrow bones on a baking sheet lined with foil (for easy clean up).
+Place raw marrow bones on a foil-lined baking sheet (for easy clean up).
 You can use as many or few bones as you would like.
-Sprinkle each bone with a pinch of sea salt.
+Sprinkle each bone with a tiny pinch of kosher salt.

 Let sit for about 5 minutes or until cool enough to touch.

-Scoop out with a small knife and spread on toasted bread.
-Sprinkle with a little coarse sea salt and serve. **use sea salt to taste - I typically use just a pinch with my fingers.
+Scoop out with a small knife or a little spoon and spread on toasted baguette or even this garlic bread.
+Sprinkle with a little finishing salt, like Maldon, and serve garnished with fresh parsley (optional). **use salt to taste - I typically use just a pinch with my fingers.

 Expert Tips